Welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 It lives on its own.

-It'll be up at Rushlimbaugh.com later on this afternoon.
+It'll be up at rushlimbaugh.com later on this afternoon.

-If you missed it, you can read the transcript or listen to it on uh streaming audio or what have you.
+If you missed it, you can read the transcript or listen to it on streaming audio or what have you.

 I want to move on to Chad in Savannah, Georgia.